 They will be able to give you instructions for how to drop your completed calendar off and the type of items they can accept as donations.

 They may have a wish list of items they are in particular need of at the moment or a list of things that they will always need.

-Depending on their opening hours over the Christmas and New Year period, you may need to start your advent early so that it is ready in time to donate to your chosen cause before the end of the year.
+Depending on their opening hours over the winter period, you may need to start your advent early so that it is ready in time to donate to your chosen cause before the end of the year.

 If you are running late, as long as you haven’t collected any perishable items you may be able to drop off your calendar in the new year, as most charities will be in need of donations year-round.